Garden pond: Swimming ponds, natural pools or natural ponds

 This German swimming pond highlights how natural swimming pools can be designed to resemble a part of the surrounding environment.

 The traditional coping on this natural swimming pool demonstrates that natural swimming pools can be designed in many ways and do not always have to resemble natural bodies of water.

-Swimming ponds can be constructed by an isolating membrane or membranes or (on an organic model sometimes called natural swimming pools) contained by a layer of loam.
+Swimming ponds can be constructed with an isolating membrane or membranes or (on an organic model sometimes called natural swimming pools) contained by a layer of loam.
 For all variants, no chemicals or devices disinfect or maintain water; the water is instead cleared through the use of biological filters, aquatic plants, or other organisms used in water purification (zooplankton).

 The first such pools were built in the early 1980s in Austria, where they are known as "Schwimmteiche".
 The first was built by Werner Gamerith and Richard Weixler in Gamerith's private garden in the 1980s.
 The market slowly grew, and by 2016 there were around 20,000 such swimming ponds in Europe.

 The first public swimming pool in North America built and maintained in this way was finished at Webber Park in Minneapolis in 2015.

 An organization called the International Organization for Natural Bathing Waters (IOB) sets the guidelines for such pools.